top of page

 Pollinators like bees and butterflies visit flowers and plants because the pollen and nectar inside provides them with nutrients.
 Because of this, it is important to ensure that any pollinator garden you create has a large variety of flowers and also ensure that there are flowers available at and given time of the year.
 A garden that is bursting with flowers in June but has nothing to offer in August will not be as helpful or attractive to pollinators as a garden that has flowers all season long.

-Check out just a few of the many flowering plants that bees and other pollinators like to visit!
+Check out some of the many flowering plants that bees and other pollinators like to visit!
+(Click on the photos to expand the gallery)

 * = native wildflower species

-~ = likes to spread, may need management in small gardens
+~ = likes to spread, may need management in small spaces

 Spring blooming: